Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Prior to 1981, minor traffic or motor vehicle offenses were crimes.
 The Legislature has decriminalized many traffic, parks, wildlife, and fisheries offenses.
 These offenses are now called infractions and are civil cases

-Start by reading the entire backside of your notice of infraction (ticket).
+Start by reading the entire notice of infraction (ticket).
 If you follow the instructions, you can’t go wrong!

-A person has three options when he/she receives an infraction:
+A person has three options with an infraction:

 In Douglas County there’s also the option to use the Infraction Hearing Online form in lieu of appearing in person, for Contested and Mitigation Hearings.